| BRIDGE AT THE MIND SPORTS

 win lose or draw the board with a difference of just ten points

+being a win.
 Here is a hand with Geir in action from the Yeh Brothers cup, the

 invitational tournament held recently in China, which shows how good